lulibrary/linked_research_metadata/README.md

 #### Parameters
 **resource_expansion**

+Control what metadata is put into the graph.

 Omit - gives resource URI only.

 + :min - gives resource URI plus type and title/name from the model metadata.
-+ :max - gives resource URI plus all model metadata for a resource.
++ :max - gives resource URI plus all the model metadata for a resource.

 ### Transformation